The Health Benefits of Vitamin D (part 1)

 — Toxic chemical exposure (glyphosate, pesticides, heavy metals, BPA, phthalates, and other hormone-disrupting chemicals) that alter our biochemistry, negatively impact receptor sites and cause a variety of health problems

-- Digestive dysfunction, GI problems and leaky gut inhibit absorption of vitamin D – some people’s digestive tracts are unable to absorb vitamin D due to certain health conditions such as Celiac disease, IBD, cystic fibrosis and Crohn’s disease.
+— Digestive dysfunction, GI problems, inflammatory bowel disorders and leaky gut inhibit absorption of vitamin D – some people’s digestive tracts are unable to absorb vitamin D due to certain health conditions such as Celiac disease, IBD, cystic fibrosis and Crohn’s disease.

 — Sunlight deficiency.
 Inadequate sunlight exposure and sunscreen use.
 Our bodies produce vitamin D when the skin is exposed (without sunscreen) to sunlight.
 Our ability to absorb vitamin D from the sunlight diminishes as we age.